Joan Baez: 2000s

-September 9, 2008, saw the release of the studio album Day After Tomorrow, produced by Steve Earle and featuring three of his songs.
+September 2008 saw the release of the studio album Day After Tomorrow, produced by Steve Earle and featuring three of his songs.
 The album was Baez's first charting record in nearly three decades.
-On June 29, 2008, Baez performed on the acoustic stage at the Glastonbury Festival in Glastonbury, UK, playing out the final set to a packed audience.
+On June 29, 2008, Baez performed on the acoustic stage at the Glastonbury Festival playing out the final set to a packed audience.
 On July 6, 2008, she played at the Montreux Jazz Festival in Montreux, Switzerland.
 During the concert's finale, she spontaneously danced on stage with a band of African percussionists.

 On August 2, 2009, Baez played at the 50th Newport Folk Festival, which also marked the 50th anniversary of her breakthrough performance at the first festival.
 On October 14, 2009, PBS aired an episode of its documentary series American Masters, entitled Joan Baez: How Sweet the Sound.
 It was produced and directed by Mary Wharton.
 A DVD and CD of the soundtrack were released at the same time.

 2010s and 2020s

 On April 4, 2017, Baez released on her Facebook page her first new song in 27 years, "Nasty Man", a protest song against US President Donald Trump, which became a viral hit.
 On April 7, 2017, she was inducted into the Rock and Roll Hall of Fame.
 On March 2, 2018, she released a new studio album entitled Whistle Down the Wind, which charted in many countries and was nominated for a Grammy, and undertook her "Fare Thee Well Tour" to support the album.
 On April 30, 2019, Baez told Rolling Stone that she had been approached to perform at the Woodstock 50 festival, but had turned the offer down for "it was too complicated to even get involved in" and her "instincts" were telling her "no".
+She retired from touring in 2019 because, she explained, her vocal cords could no longer consistently perform at the level she demanded of herself.
+However, she still performs at occasional special events.

-On July 28, 2019, following dates across Europe, Joan Baez performed her final concert at Madrid's Teatro Real.

-In 2021, it was announced that she would receive a 2020 Kennedy Center Honor in a ceremony that was postponed because of the COVID-19 pandemic.
+On July 28, 2019, following dates across Europe, Baez performed her final concert at Madrid's Teatro Real.
+In January 2021, it was announced that Baez would receive a 2020 Kennedy Center Honor in a ceremony that was postponed because of the COVID-19 pandemic.
 She was honored along with Debbie Allen, Garth Brooks, Midori, and Dick Van Dyke in May 2021.